-the poet as novelist
+The poet as novelist

 I just spent a wonderful two days with Robert Coover, visiting us as a Writers House Fellow, our first of three this spring (next up is Joan Didion).
 The reading Bob gave last night was riveting.
 He read all languagy stuff — prose-poems, really.
 Antic, thick with sound, featuring some of his many imitative American voices.
 I wanted him to do an encore of “The Fallguy’s Faith,” his brilliant 1.5-page piece about Humpty Dumpty, which reads like a gone-awry thesaurus of American idioms around falling and fallen.
-Fortunately Bob Coover came back this morning and I had the opportunity to interview him and moderate a discussion with others, both there at the House and about 35 people watching the live video stream.
+Fortunately Bob Coover came back this morning and I had the opportunity to interview him and moderate a discussion with others, both there at the House and about thirty-five people watching the live video stream.
 And I asked him to read the Humpty piece this morning.
 Here are your links:

-our Coover page with links to video of the reading and the interview, and audio-only mp3’s of both;
+Our Coover page with links to video of the reading and the interview, and audio-only mp3’s of both;

-the text of Vince Levy’s introduction to Coover at the Monday night reading.
+The text of Vince Levy’s introduction to Coover at the Monday night reading.

-photographs of the visit (by John Carroll)
+Photographs of the visit (by John Carroll)